artem-gromov/work-atlas/README.md

 - `POST /api/v1/profiles/` – create or update your own profile including avatar upload.
 When an avatar is absent a gravatar URL is used.

+When a profile's location precision is set to `CITY`, the API returns a point randomly offset up to 5 km from the stored coordinates while keeping the `city` and `country` fields intact.

 ### Company

 - `GET/PUT /api/v1/company/` – retrieve or update company display name, logo and